EstrellaSpaans/R_Spotify_Data_Analysis/README.md

 HA: The characteristics (acousticness, liveness, dancability, energy, loudness, speechness, valence, tempo) of the genres “K-pop”, “Hip Hop”, and “Electronic Dance Music” are statistically significantly related to song popularity score.

 ### Linear Modelling
-- 60% of the data goes into a training set, fitting different models.
-- 20% of the data is used into a query set to compare models *(query_data)*.
-- 20% of the data was reserved to test the finalized model *(test_data)*.

-**Our model should have a confidence level of 95%, which indicates that p-values should be smaller than 0.05.**

-The data does not have any clear linear patterns with the popularity score, indicating that the relationship between our dependent and independent variables is mostly non-linear.
+The data used for modelling does not have any clear linear patterns with the popularity score, indicating that the relationship between our dependent and independent variables is mostly non-linear.
 This has to be taken into account when fitting the best model.

 The approach that was taken was to test all possible combinations of all the characteristics.
 This had let to the creation of 511 different combinations.
-For all of these combinations, it was needed to test four different datasets: the training data and the training data set split by each genre:
+For all of these combinations, it was needed to test four different datasets: the training data and the training data set split by each genre.
+The 12 best models were chosen from all combinations.

 - *Training Data Set:* Model 1, Model 2, Model 3
 - *EDM Training Data:* Model 4, Model 5, Model 6
 - *K-Pop Training Data:* Model 7, Model 8, Model 9
 - *Hip Hop Training Data:* Model 10, Model 11, Model 12

-The models were then tested again with the dataset query_data.
+The models were then tested again with the dataset query_data, to discover only that model 5 and 11 are acceptable models;
+- Model 5 indicates that danceability, energy, and loudness influence the popularity score of Electronic Dance Music.
+- Model 11 has more characteristics that influence the popularity score for hip hop; the only characteristic that is not included is speechiness.

+#### Best Model